 Metaphor for 21st-century leadership: a fortress or a river.

 Current challenges can’t be adressed with a 20th century mindset of downloading and factual problem solving.
-It is increasing frustration, fear, distrust and anger.
+It is provoking frustration, fear, distrust and anger.
 New leaders need to learn to cope with these challenges from an inner generative source.
 Twentieth century leaders used to build ‘fortresses’.
 A 20th century fortress is about control and worldly power.
 It contains large multinationals, a solid financial system with international banks, a strong health system, insurances and a reliable pension system.
 Everybody is aware of the latest developments showing that these fortresses are at the point of collapse.

 New leaders need a systemic mindset that can cope with more complexity, chaos, fast and fundamental change.
 First, new leaders should build their inner fortress of trust.
 Second: show extreme openness to every emerging challenge in the future.
 Third: be aligned with the bigger picture and stay connected to the highest possible.
 The new metaphor for these leaders is to observe, sense and follow the ‘current of the river’. (inspired by Marja de Vries ‘Samenlevingen in balans’ Zutphen 2015)